bootdotdev/blog/content/stories/a-guide-to-all-the-types-of-functions-in-python.md

 print(sq_num) # 4
 ```

-Impure function is one of the most common type of function.
-It takes an input either by value or reference and returns a value.
-They are, called impure because they perform [side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
+Impure functions are one of the most common type of function. they take an input either by value or reference and return a value.
+They are impure because they perform [side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).

 In the example above, the function performs a side effect by altering the global variable `num`.
-In the real world, the side effect can be an HTTP request or even printing to the console.
+This is a valid side effect, but you'll often also encounter "side effects" like  HTTP requests, printing to the console or accessing a database.

-Impure functions are useful but are error-prone and hard to test due to their side effects.
+Impure functions are useful but are often error-prone and hard to test due to their side effects.

 ## Pure functions